wiredawg/wiredawg.github.io/_posts/stations_workout.md

 > Like Burpees but sit ups.
 Controlled fall to your rear, sit up, recover to feet and repeat.

-**The Fourth Station:** `Jesus Meets His Afflicted Mother`

-> We will meet up for some supported Merkins

-**The Fifth Station:** `Simon Helps Jesus Carry the Cross`

-> One PAX on either side of the coupon.
-Carry to the marker then
-> return to start.
-Next team launches.
-Go back in line.
-Two rounds.

 # Pair Exercises

 _Stations 4-8_

-**The Sixth Station:** `Veronica Offers Her Vail To Jesus`
+**The Fourth Station:** `Jesus Meets His Afflicted Mother`

 > Inspired by this gesture of compassion, the PAX team up now.
 Count off/Pair Up.

-> Reprieve.
-Thinkers in cadance.
+**The Fifth Station:** `Simon Helps Jesus Carry the Cross`

+> As pairs, one PAX stands at the basketball court with the coupon.
+The other down
+> range toward the swingset.
+The PAX at the court runs with coupon to the other PAX while
+> that PAX is doing merkins.
+> Upon arrival, PAX 2 collects the coupon and runs to the court.
+While PAX 1 does merkins.
+> When PAX 2 arrives at the court they enter into planks until all are back in place.
+> Repeat.

+**The Sixth Station:** `Veronica Offers Her Vail To Jesus`

+> We will offer up some supported Merkins as a pair.
+Rest your legs on each other do 20 Merkins.

 **The Seventh Station:** `Jesus Falls The Second Time`